The alumni fellow selection process is led by alumni in every aspect from nominations, to candidate selection, to election.

 Alumni nominate candidates year-round using the Alumni Fellow Nomination form.
 Additionally, the YAA solicits nominations directly from our most engaged alumni – several thousand volunteer leaders and representatives of regional Yale clubs, Yale College classes, shared interest or identity groups, graduate and professional school alumni associations, the Yale Alumni Fund, and others.

-The Alumni Fellow Nominating Committee of the YAA Board of Governors is responsible for selecting a slate of candidates to stand for election.
+The Alumni Fellow Nominating Committee (AFNC) of the YAA Board of Governors is responsible for selecting a slate of candidates to stand for election.
 This committee consists primarily of volunteer alumni leaders, most of whom serve on the YAA’s Board of Governors.
+Please note: A candidate only needs to be nominated once to be considered by the AFNC.
+Multiple nominations for the same candidate are only helpful should the additional nomination provide substantive information about the nominee and the nominee’s qualifications.

 The Alumni Fellow Nominating Committee is made up primarily of volunteer alumni leaders, most of whom serve on the YAA Board of Governors, plus